-In INDIVIDUAL events: A player may appeal within 14 days of receiving a decision from the TD
+In INDIVIDUAL events: A player may appeal within 14 days of receiving a decision from the TD (not including postal transmission time) to the Chairman of the respective ICCF Appeals Commission (using the ICCF server facilities provided), whose ruling shall be final.

-(not including postal transmission time) to the Chairman of the respective ICCF Appeals including postal transmission time), through the Team Captain, to the Chairman of the respective ICCF Appeals Commission (using the ICCF server facilities provided), whose ruling shall be final.
+In TEAM events: A player may appeal within 14 days of receiving a decision of the TD (not including postal transmission time), through the Team Captain, to the Chairman of the respective ICCF Appeals Commission (using the ICCF server facilities provided), whose ruling shall be final.
+See section 13 concerning the appeal process.